EasyCrypt/easycrypt/README.md

 own version-specific interactions.
 Obtaining a working SMT setup may require installing specific versions of some of the provers.

-At the time of writing, we depend on Why3 1.4.x, which supports the following versions (and some versions below):
+At the time of writing, we depend on Why3 1.5.x, which supports the following prover versions:

- * Alt-Ergo 2.4.0 (if you install alt-ergo using opam, you can prevent upgrades using `opam pin alt-ergo 2.4.0`)
+ * Alt-Ergo 2.4.1 (if you install alt-ergo using opam, you can prevent upgrades using `opam pin alt-ergo 2.4.1`)
  * CVC4 1.8
  * Z3 4.8.10